-The significance of rhema (as distinct from logos) is exemplified in the injunction to take “the sword of the Spirit, which is the word of God,” Eph 6:17; here the reference is not to the whole Bible as such, but to the individual scripture which the Spirit brings to our remembrance for use in time of need, a prerequisite being the regular storing of the mind with Scripture.”
+The significance of rhema (as distinct from logos) is exemplified in the injunction to take “the sword of the Spirit, which is the word of God,” Eph 6:17; here the reference is not to the whole Bible as such, but to the individual scripture which the Spirit brings to our remembrance for use in time of need, a prerequisite being the regular storing of the mind with Scripture.
 Vines

-Jesus spoke the word.
+Jesus spoke the word

-Man shall not live on bread alone, but on every word/rehma that proceedeth out of the mouth of God” (Mt 4:4).
+Man shall not live on bread alone, but on every word/rehma that proceedeth out of the mouth of God.
+(Mt 4:4).

 “ It is the spirit who gives life.
 The flesh profits nothing.
 The words that I speak to you are spirit, and are life” (Jn 6:63 WMB).

-The apostles spoke the word.
+The apostles spoke the word

-Jesus told the apostles: “But you will receive power when the Holy Spirit has come upon you.
+“But you will receive power when the Holy Spirit has come upon you.
 You will be witnesses to me in Jerusalem, in all Judea and Samaria, and to the uttermost parts of the earth” (Acts 1:8 WMB).

 Peter said to them, “Repent, and be immersed, every one of you, in the name of Yeshua the Messiah for the forgiveness of sins, and you will receive the gift of the Holy Spirit.
 For the promise is to you, and to your children, and to all who are far off, even as many as the Lord our God will call to himself.”
 With many other words he testified, and exhorted them, saying, “Save yourselves from this crooked generation!”

-Then those who gladly received his word were immersed.
+“Then those who gladly received his word were immersed.
 There were added that day about three thousand souls.
 They continued steadfastly in the emissaries’ teaching and fellowship, in the breaking of bread, and prayer.
-Fear came on every soul, and many wonders and signs were done through the emissaries.
+Fear came on every soul, and many wonders and signs were done through the emissaries.”
 Acts 2:38-42 WMB

 Just before He ascended Jesus spoke the word to the 11 apostles saying these signs will follow them that believe the gospel of the kingdom.

-He said to them, “Go into all the world, and proclaim the Good News to the whole creation.
-He who believes and is immersed will be saved; but he who disbelieves will be condemned.
-These signs will accompany those who believe: in my name they will cast out demons; they will speak with new languages; they will take up serpents; and if they drink any deadly thing, it will in no way hurt them; they will lay hands on the sick, and they will recover.”
-Mark 16:15-18
+“Go the whole world over, and proclaim the Good News to all mankind.
+16 He who believes and is baptized shall be saved, but he who disbelieves will be condemned.
+17 And signs shall attend those who believe, even such as these.
+By making use of my name they shall expel demons.
+They shall speak new languages.
+18 They shall take up venomous snakes, and if they drink any deadly poison it shall do them no harm whatever.
+They shall lay their hands on the sick, and the sick shall recover.”